JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7981 days**.

-And here is a just a random fact -  **Walt Disney holds the record for the most Oscar nominations with sixty-four**.
+And here is a just a random fact -  **There are dolphins that live in the Amazon River that are the colour pink**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 04 Nov, 2025.</sub>
+<sub>Last updated by Github Actions on 05 Nov, 2025.</sub>